Kaixhin/Autoencoders/README.md

 Autoencoders
 ============

 This repository is a Torch version of [Building Autoencoders in Keras](http://blog.keras.io/building-autoencoders-in-keras.html), but only containing code for reference - please refer to the original blog post for an explanation of autoencoders.
+Training hyperparameters have not been adjusted.
 The following models are implemented:

 - **AE**: Fully-connected autoencoder
 - **SparseAE**: Sparse autoencoder